 - Don’t Party Too Hard

-Whatever you’re or what you’re doing, you must be in a position to have fun and enjoy an enjoyable time when you’re travelling.
+Whatever you’re or what you’re doing, you must be in a position to have fun and enjoy an enjoyable time when you’re traveling.
 You ought to be able to consume as much alcohol as you’d like.
 However, the reality and reality are quite different.
 The reality is that drinking and partying too much can lower your awareness which can greatly compromise your security.

 No one has the right to target you based on the fact that you’re drunk, but criminals aren’t likely to be worried about the rights of a person.
 It is best to be in control of your actions and your knowledge so that you can stay out of a dangerous situation.
 Fair?
 No. Necessary?
 Absolutely.